 The Survey Coordinator is responsible for implementing the monitoring program and ensuring data quality.
-The survey Coordinator 1) defines management and sampling objectives and selects the appropriate sampling design to meet the stated objectives, 2) hires and trains surveyors prior to the field season, 3) implements survey protocols, 4) oversees data entry, data proofing, and quality control, and 5) analyzes data and prepares annual reports.
+The Survey Coordinator 1) defines management and sampling objectives and selects the appropriate sampling design to meet the stated objectives, 2) hires and trains observers prior to the field season, 3) implements survey protocols, 4) oversees data entry, data proofing, and quality control, and 5) analyzes data and prepares annual reports.

-The Survey Coordinator will ensure that all surveyors are familiar with all SOPs and know how to operate all field equipment, including GPS, rangefinder, and emergency communication equipment.
+The Survey Coordinator ensures that observers are familiar with all SOPs and know how to operate all field equipment including GPS, rangefinder and emergency communication equipment.
 Observers are encouraged to practice navigating to survey points and to become familiar with the survey areas before starting official surveys.
-Review safety procedures, first aid, and emergency plans prior to conducting field work.
+Observers should review safety procedures, first aid, and emergency plans prior to conducting field work.